irfankacapor/tuwien-web-engineering-2023/README.md

 Lastly, the fourth part involved recreating parts one and two utilizing Vue.js, a progressive JavaScript framework, further elevating the sophistication and responsiveness of the application.

+#### To effectively utilize the files and gain insights into their functionality, distinct steps should be followed for each task:

+__Task 1__: As the files are static, the simplest approach is to utilize a live server or manually examine the HTML files individually.

+__Task 2__: Navigate to the folder `./Task 2 - JavaScript/test` and execute `npm install` to install dependencies.
+Subsequently, initiate the server by running `npm run server` to explore the functionality of the web application.

+__Task 3__: Execute `npm install` within the `./Task 3 - Node` folder to install dependencies.
+Launch the server by running `npm start`.
+At this point, requests can be sent to interact with the server.

+__Task 4__: Install dependencies by executing `npm install"` within the `./Task 4 - Vue.js/test` folder.
+Start the application by running `npm run dev` to observe its functionality in action.

 ##### Detailed descriptions of tasks are given below

 ## Assignment 1: HTML & CSS